 Fort Halifax

-The fort on the colonial Maine frontier that became the symbol a town.
+The fort on the colonial Maine frontier that became the symbol of a town.

-Beginning as a French and Indian War garrison and trading post, Fort Halifax—today in Fort Halifax Park in Winslow, Maine—welcomed historic figures from Benedict Arnold and Aaron Burr to Paul Revere and Penobscot Indian chief Joseph Orono.
+Built as a French and Indian War garrison and trading post, Fort Halifax—whose rebuilt blockhouse is today preserved in Fort Halifax Park in Winslow, Maine—has welcomed a parade of historic figures from Benedict Arnold and Aaron Burr to Penobscot chief Joseph Orono and Maine Governor Percival Baxter.

-Includes more than thirty historical photos, a timeline of events, and a list of Fort Halifax namesakes.
+Includes: more than 30 historical photographs; a timeline of events; and a list of Fort Halifax namesakes.

 Kennebec Historical Society Book Club Selection